A new breakthrough packaging, unveiled recently, is set to double the shelf life of milk to over two weeks.

-Researchers have tested the effectiveness of this material towards extending the shelf life of whole milk throughout a year.
+Researchers have tested the effectiveness of this barrier packaging material towards extending the shelf life of whole milk throughout a year.
 The material was also examined by two different dairies that use plastic bottles to distribute fresh milk across Brazil.

 Once the material was certified to be truly effective for extending shelf life, it was decided to launch it into the market.

 The US Food & Drug Administration has accorded its approval to market this material for being used in food packaging.